NOOMA-42/pylookup/src/lasso/README.md

 `poetry run python ./src/lasso/test.py`

-This will take you through the workflow of setup, proof generation, and verification
+This will take you through the workflow of setup, proof generation, and verification.